Kakuto Chojin: Back Alley Brutal: Development

-Kakuto Chojin: Back Alley Brutal was developed by Dream Publishing, a subsidiary of the fighting game company DreamFactory and publisher Microsoft Game Studios.
+Kakuto Chojin: Back Alley Brutal was developed by Microsoft's Japanese game division and Dream Publishing, a subsidiary of the fighting game company DreamFactory and publisher Microsoft Game Studios.
 The game was first introduced as "Project K-X", a technology demonstration for Microsoft's then-new Xbox console, at the Spring Tokyo Game Show in 2001.
 Seiichi Ishii, head of the project's development, stated that the prototype only ran at a frame rate of 30 frames per second, but was doubled when the team molded the demo into a finished product.

 Reception

 Kakuto Chojin, though heavily hyped and praised for its graphics, received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 Critics and gamers cited its shallow gameplay, weak Story mode, and lack of bonus material.
 Game Informer described it as a Tekken ripoff; coincidentally, a portion of the Kakuto Chojin development team were indeed ex-Tekken developers (including series creator Seiichi Ishii).
 In Japan, Famitsu gave it a score of two sevens, one six, and one seven for a total of 27 out of 40, while Famitsu Xbox gave it a score of one seven, one six, one nine, and one eight for a total of 30 out of 40.